Cincinesh/tue/docs/headers/pose2d.md

-Header `<tue/mat.hpp>`
+Header `<tue/pose2d.hpp>`
 ===============
 This header provides the `pose2d` type and type aliases.

 Types
 -----
-The `pose2d` type represents a 2-dimensional translation and rotation with a given component type.
+The `pose2d` type represents a 2-dimensional translation (represented by a [`vec2`](vec.md)) and rotation (represented by a scalar of counter-clockwise radians).
 It is declared as follows:

     template<typename T>
     class pose2d;

-`T` is used to specify the component type.
+`T` is used to specify the translation and rotation component types.
 No restrictions are placed on this type.

 Type aliases
 ------------